atrosekta/rust-electrical-wiki/content/fullbook.md

 - Every additional Storage Adapter added to a container will increase the number of stacks the conveyor can take by 12.
 - They can be placed on all surfaces and the ground.
 - Has the ability to be rotated using Reload(R).
-- The term `Item` is specifically referring to the `Item ID` number.
-For example, the hazmat suit has different skins but they actually have different ID’s.
-This should not be an issue but some items will still be transferred even though the MAX item filter has been met.
-One example is the Arctic and Lumberjack suits.
-They are hazmats but even with a MAX filter of 1, 1 of each will be sent.
-The default skin will always fulfill the MAX requirement and block the remodeled versions, but the remodeled versions will not block each other.
-This issue also exists with the following items:
-    - Hazmat Suit
-    - Sky Lanterns
-    - AK
-    - Metal Tools
-    - Torches

 ---